MarcusZeal/mystara-isle-canon/content/05 - Campaign Logs/Session 4.md

 - **Skill Check: Investigation (DC 14)**: To figure out that she means [[The Minotaur's Milk]], a well-known inn in the city.
 - **Outcome**: Successfully reuniting Anya with her mother will earn you their gratitude and buys each of you dinner at the Minotaur's Milk where you will meet other adventurer patrons who speak of the Adventurer's Guild.

+The party takes Selina to a guard who gives them directions to The Minotuar's Milk.
+Here, they find Selina's mom who was overjoyed and gave him a free meal.
+This is also where they find Elara.

+After speaking with Elara, they agree that they should talk more privately at her shop across the street.
+They leave the Inn and go to her shop to discuss further.

+At the same time as this is happening, Garos meets Sarah - a large burly man at the [[The Silver Anvil]].
+Sarah says that he doesnt have anything that's better than that mace Garos already got, but he can offer him **a 50% discount on anything they buy from him.** As a thanks for helping North Lodge.

 ### The Whispering Willow

 ![[The Whispering Willow#Setting the Scene]]